Temple of the Moon - Star TrailsA colorful Star Trails image over the Temple of the Moon

 Using a Nikon D750, my built-in intervalometer has a couple different parameters:

-Be sure to sit with your camera for the first few exposures, you will be able to hear if the camera is in sync or not.
 If your Interval is too short, the camera will still be processing when it should take another photo.
 This will cause the camera to lose sync between the Shutter Speed and Interval.
+You will notice the camera waits the duration of your interval before taking another photo, leaving you with a big gap!
 I recommend testing out your interval before you leave the house.
 Make sure Long Exposure NR is turned Off!
 Otherwise the camera will be unable to do Star Trails properly.

 Sit with your camera and listen, you will be able to hear if things are working properly.
 The camera shutter should open, take in light for 20 seconds (or whatever your shutter speed is), then close the shutter.
 Almost immediately after the shutter closes it should open again and repeat the process.
 If there is a long delay between photos, your Interval is not long enough.
 The camera ends up waiting for another interval before taking the next photo.
 If this happens, increase the Interval / Shutter Speed Gap.
 (20 second Shutter Speed with a 21 Second Interval -> Increase to 22 Second Interval)